MJKWoolnough/rwcount/README.md

 }
 ```

-CountWriter is used to wrap a io.Writer for counting
+Writer is used to wrap a io.Writer for counting

 #### func (*Writer) Write